konichiwa55115/ImageToVideo/README.md

-# Description
-A simple script written in python using ffmpeg to merge an image file and audio file into a single video.

 # Dependencies
 You will need both **ffmpeg** and **python** installed for the script to work and **git** for the install to work.